Table of Contents

 1. The HTTP method used (GET, POST, PUT...)

-Warning: the URL must be an HTTPS:// otherwise you will get an error that will not allow you to save changes.
+Warning: the URL must be HTTPS://, otherwise you will get an error and you won’t be able to save changes.

-If you want to make parts of the URL dynamic based on user attributes or inputs, you can insert variables from the picker:
+If you want some parts of your URL to be dynamic based on user attributes or inputs, you can insert fields from the picker:

-• Custom variables will be formatted as @{variable} and system variables as ¿·@variable·?.
+• Custom fields will be formatted as @{field} and system fields as ¿·@fields·?.
 See below for an example:

-If you want to attach parameters to the end of the URL, it's best to set them up in Send Params section.
+If you want to attach parameters to the end of the URL, we recommend setting them up in the Send Params section.

-It's important that the service that your are working with uses proper SSL Certifications, otherwise the Webhook won't work and no error is displayed.
-If you have your doubts you can check it in this site
+It's important to double-check that the system you are working with uses proper SSL Certifications.
+Otherwise, the Webhook won't work and you will not be able to see why because no error message will be displayed.
+If you have doubts about the other system you want to connect, you can check the SSL Certifications on this site.

 Send Params

-Added parameters will appear in Preview URL in green (NOTE: they won't appear in the URL field where you type)
+The Added parameters will appear in the Preview URL in green:

 Customize Headers

-Headers in HTTP requests are commonly used for authorization, specifying content type...etc
+Headers in HTTP requests are commonly used for authorization, specifying the content type, etc.

 By default, headers are disabled.
-If you want to send headers, just switch this section on:
+If you want to send headers as well, just switch this section on:

-You can set headers as key-value pairs.
+You can set headers as key-value pairs too.
 Once set up, they will be sent in JSON format in an actual request.

 The specific headers you need will depend on the API you are connecting.
 Here are some common examples: